Minimally Invasive Cardiac Surgery (MICS) - HCG Hospitals

 The Future of MICS: AI, Imaging, and the Next Frontier

 The evolution of MICS is far from complete.
-Several transformative technologies are poised to redefine the boundaries of what minimally invasive cardiac surgery can achieve over the next decade.
+Several transformative technologies are poised to redefine the boundaries of minimally invasive cardiac surgery.

 Artificial intelligence and machine learning are being integrated into intraoperative imaging platforms to provide real-time echocardiographic interpretation, haemodynamic modelling, and predictive analytics that assist the surgeon in decision-making at critical operative junctures.
 AI-enhanced annuloplasty ring sizing, automated neochord length calculation, and intraoperative repair durability assessment are amongst the applications under active development.